Online Bidding FAQ

 Incremental Bidding – the top option where it says “Bid $400” is the amount you have to bid to beat the current bid.

-Do I have to register for both Live & Online sales?
+Do I have to register for both Live & Timed sales?

 The auctions are separate entities so you do have to click “Register to bid” for both sales.
 Once you go through the first registration, the second one is much quicker.
 All you have to do is agree to the Terms & Conditions again.